-This week we’re joined by Andrea Tarrell, principal owner of Sercante.
+This week we’re joined by Andrea Tarrell, CEO and founder of Sercante.
 Sercante is a marketing and technology consulting firm that’s focused on connecting automation platforms.
 Andrea also runs a weekly blog on TheSpotForPardot.com; and she joined us to discuss a common problem with businesses that know they’re behind in the world of digital marketing.

 So many industrial companies make huge investments in marketing software, but they get in too deep, too fast.

 Whichever you’ve chosen, the key to keep from drowning is to stop and prepare a strategy in order to find value and measure results.
 Don’t just use these programs as nothing more than glorified email tools.
 Don’t just rush into unplanned marketing automation.
 Establishing your steps beforehand will keep you from slowing from a run to a crawl.
 Instead, you’ll progress from crawling to walking to running.

 “In theory, [marketing automation] is simple…but it isn’t easy.”